 The heart of the festival is in Old Market Square.
-Here, in the historic cultural hub of the city's Exchange District, you can enjoy free and "pass the hat" entertainment, incredible music, talented street performers, tasty food options, beverage pavilions and merchant vendors.
+Here, in the historic cultural hub of the city's Exchange District, you can enjoy free music and "pass the hat" entertainment on the Bell MTS Outdoor Stage surrounded by endless options for delicious food, refreshing drinks and local merchant vendors.

 Every year a great lineup of local bands take the stage every day.
-A noon-hour series takes place to brighten your lunch hour, with entertainment continuing all day until midnight.
-At night, join us for music, dancing and good vibes!
-For applications to perform, or more information click HERE!
+A noon-hour concert series takes place to brighten your lunch hour, with entertainment continuing all day (and night).
+At 8pm until midnight, featured bands take the stage and turn the Square into one big dance party.

 There are plenty of food options provided by the fantasitc food vendors on site to satisfy any craving.
 Come down and have a bite while enjoying the entertainment on the nearby Bell MTS Outdoor Stage.